RobCranfill/featheremin/docs/README.md

 Note: The main code is in a file called "feathereminMain.py"; if you simply "include" this in your main.py, it will run.
 This is how I test various other modules - by incudling the code I want to run/test in main.py, rather than having to rename entire files to "main.py".

 ## Hardware config
-The I2C devices are chained together in no particular order, but the 20W amplifier, when I have it connected, must be last in the chain because it has no StemmaQT connector and is attached via a StemmaQT pigtail.
+The I2C devices are chained together in no particular order, but the 20W amplifier, if used, must be last in the chain because it has no StemmaQT connector and is attached via a StemmaQT pigtail.
+(It uses I2C to set volume only, not for audio data.)

 The ILI9341 display is wired to the Feather's hardware SPI interface via 6 wires (plus ground and 3.3v).

-One of the VL53L0Xs XSHUT pin is connected to a GPIO output pin so we can re-assign its I2C address.
+One of the VL53L0X's XSHUT pin is connected to a GPIO output pin so we can re-assign its I2C address.

-<strike>Currently, the PWM GPIO pin (see the code for which one) goes to the headphone jack.
-Alternatively it can go to the input of whatever amplfier you are using.</strike>

 ## Functionality